mongoose4791/gog-receipts/.junie/guidelines.md

   - puppeteer is required for browser automation in receipt downloads.
 Tests should avoid launching a browser; use stubs/mocks instead.

 Configuration and environment
-- Config directory resolution follows typical desktop conventions:
+- Config directory resolution follows Linux XDG conventions only:
-  - On Linux/macOS, XDG_CONFIG_HOME is respected if set; otherwise defaults to ~/.config.
+  - XDG_CONFIG_HOME is respected if set; otherwise defaults to ~/.config.
-  - On Windows, APPDATA is respected.
   - Files are written under the vendor app dir e.g. <config-root>/gog-receipts/.
 - Auth artifacts:
   - loginCode.json stores a recent one-time login code and metadata.